ideal-postcodes/woocommerce/uk-address-postcode-validation/readme.txt

 == Changelog ==

 = 3.5.5 =
-* Fix malfunctioning event propagations
+* Toggle the country context of Address Finder when a new country is selected in checkout
-* Improve visibility of Address Finder for multinational forms
+* Fix address field binding for certains countries with dynamically generated inputs in WooCommerce Blocks checkout

 = 3.5.4 =
-* Improve Postcode Lookup layout on WooCommerce blocks checkout
+* Improve Postcode Lookup layout on WooCommerce Blocks checkout

 = 3.5.3 =
 * Better handling of new WooCommerce Blocks county and county combobox